 1-6.
 Same as solution 6.1.5.

-7. Same as solution 6.1.5 with the addition that the eRelay-UE MME includes the eRelay-UE's Paging IE (IMSI, S-TSMI and specific DRX or eDRX values) in S1-AP Initial Context Setup Request message and that the eNB stores the eRelay-UE Paging IE in the eRelay-UE context.
+7. Same as solution 6.1.5 with the addition that the eRelay-UE MME includes the eRelay-UE's Paging IE (IMSI, S-TSMI and specific DRX or eDRX values, the TA list) in S1-AP Initial Context Setup Request message and that the eNB stores the eRelay-UE Paging IE in the eRelay-UE context.

 NOTE 1: The eRelay-UE Context is updated upon eRelay-UE mobility e.g. eRelay-UE change of MME.
 This update will include an updated Paging-IE.